What’s your place in your company’s DEI strategy?

 Today we know that companies that prioritize DEI understand that it’s part of the fundamental fabric of their business and overall strategy, similar to how today’s most successful companies understand that their talent strategy is no longer a back-office function but rather a key component of their company’s future relevance and success.
 And, just like any core strategy, it takes constant attention.

-The fact that Diversity is not synonymous with inclusivity is a critical distinction that’s often lost or overlooked.
-The truth is, if we do not foster an inclusive workplace – an environment where all people from all backgrounds and walks of life feel safe and supported and engaged – then we’re unlikely to have a successfully diverse workforce.
+The fact that diversity is not synonymous with inclusivity is a critical distinction often overlooked.
+The truth is, if we do not foster an inclusive workplace—an environment where people from all backgrounds and walks of life feel safe, supported, and engaged—then we’re unlikely to have a successful, diverse workforce.

 The C-Suite

-C-Suite executives must go beyond company policies and make inclusion central to their company’s culture and employee experience.
-When leaders and managers welcome many backgrounds, experiences, and viewpoints, they create a competitive advantage for themselves.
+C-suite executives must go beyond company policies and make inclusion central to their company’s culture and employee experience.
+When leaders and managers welcome diverse backgrounds, experiences, and viewpoints, they gain a competitive advantage.

 But few organizations know how to create a culture that truly promotes, embraces, and seeks each employee’s unique contributions.